5 min read

 He calls it a spiritual partnership.

-According to Gary, “spiritual partnerships are the most fulfilling, substantive, and deep relationships possible.
+According to Gary, “Spiritual partnerships are the most fulfilling, substantive, and deep relationships possible.
 They are relationships between equals for the purpose of spiritual growth.”

 Gary explains growing spiritually means creating a life of more joy and less pain, more meaning and less emptiness, more love, and less fear.